Fed Up With Uncivil Discourse Online, Lawmakers Block Their Constituents

 When the pair spoke by phone, Rawson said she was new to Twitter at the time and was surprised when she got blocked.
 "I'd never been blocked by anyone, and my comment was critical, but I didn't feel like it was block-worthy."

-Weiler explained that her tweet came during the legislative session and she was "probably the eighth or ninth or tenth person who blamed me for the bad air that day and I just probably had enough and I'm like, 'I'm not going to put up with this.'"
+Weiler explained that her tweet came during the legislative session and she was "probably the eighth or ninth or 10th person who blamed me for the bad air that day and I just probably had enough, and I'm like, 'I'm not going to put up with this.' "

 Being one of the most active members of the Utah legislature online means Weiler attracts more flak than most.
 He says he only really has issues with people who make personal attacks on him, his family or his Mormon faith.

-John Mejia, legal director of the ACLU of Utah, says that while obscenity and personal threats are not acceptable, he's noticed more elected officials across the political spectrum are shutting out constituents online.
+John Mejia, legal director of the ACLU of Utah, says that while obscenity and personal threats are not acceptable, he has noticed more elected officials across the political spectrum shutting out constituents online.

 "The problem is when any state official or any government official in the United States opens up a public forum and starts censoring based on viewpoint," said Mejia.